brycehenson/matlab_soft_pid/README.md

       - psrn/Xcorr would be interesting
       - using threads to keep the speed up?
 - [ ] Smooth change of gains
+  - Bumpless operation
-  - back calculate the integeral to give the same output as before the change in gains
+  - back calculate the integeral to give the same output as before the change in the prop gain